Schaliach

 Schaliach was a Christian metal band formed by Peter Dalbakk and Ole Børud from Hamar, Norway.
 Dalbakk served as the band's vocalist, while Børud handled all the instrumentation.
-The band released one studio album, Sonrise, in 1996 through Petroleum Records.
+In 1995, the duo released a 3-song demo.
+The following year, they debuted with a studio album, Sonrise, in 1996 through Petroleum Records.
 Three songs from that recording were then featured on the Rowe Productions compilation album Northern Lights: Norwegian Metal Compilation, which was also released in 1996.
 The band also contributed the song "Purple Filter" to the compilation album In the Shadow of Death: A Scandinavian Extreme Music Compilation, released in 2000 through Endtime Productions.
+"Purple Filter" was also included as a bonus track on the 2005 re-lease of Sonrise.
 Dalbakk was also part of the unblack metal band Vardøger, and Børud had joined the progressive death metal band Extol and also started a career as a solo artist.
 The two artists would years later, in 2015, team up again to found the progressive death metal project Fleshkiller.

+Genre and style

-The genre performed by the band was described variously as doom metal, death metal, death-doom, gothic metal, black metal, melodic death metal, and progressive metal.
+The genre performed by the band was described variously as doom metal, death metal, melodic death metal, death-doom, gothic metal, black metal, and progressive metal.
 Børud's guitar work was strongly influenced by classical music, with one reviewer describing it as a "metal symphony."
 Its lyrics were explicitly Christian, drawing heavily from the Bible and emphasizing the love of God for all humans.
-Schaliach has been compared to the output from Extol, Amorphis, Metallica, Solitude Aeturnus, Dream Theater, Threshold, Shadow Gallery, and Teramaze.
-Most critics were favorable to Sonrise — it was rated highly by HM writer Matt Morrow and by two reviewers from the Christian website The Phantom Tollbooth, and described by the webzine Chronicles of Chaos as "excellent".
-However, Rock Hard was less favorable and considered Schaliach boring.
+Schaliach has been compared to the output from Amorphis, Metallica, Solitude Aeturnus, Dream Theater, Threshold, Shadow Gallery, and Teramaze.